emrekuruu/OpenLTM-Nego/README.md

 - TTMs: https://huggingface.co/ibm-research/ttm-research-r2

 > [!NOTE]
-> LTMs are still small in compared to foundation models of other modalities (for example, it is okay to use RTX 4090s for adaptation or A100s for pre-training).
+> LTMs are still small compared to foundation models of other modalities (for example, it is okay to use RTX 4090s for adaptation or A100s for pre-training).

 ## Citation